Georgios Tzavellas: PAOK

 He started the 2015–16 season as a main left-back and in contrary to last year's season considers that the treatment from Igor Tudor is different, something that was confirmed in his quarrel with his old teammate Facundo Pereyra in preparation.
 Incidentally, Tzavellas is among the best players of PAOK until now, refuting those who said that he could not be a member of the club.
-On 18 October 2015, Tzavellas scored his first Superleague goal with PAOK for the 2015–16 season against Iraklis in a 3–3 away draw.
+On 18 October 2015, Tzavellas scored his first Super League goal with PAOK for the 2015–16 season against Iraklis in a 3–3 away draw.
 On 7 February 2016, in an episodic derby Super League away match against rivals Olympiakos, Tzavellas and Luka Milivojević were involved in an incident, which was ended with an unsportsmanlike conduct by Olympiakos' Serbian midfielder, resulting to leave the field for some time because he was bleeding.
 Eventually he was expelled at the second half due to a second yellow card, leaving his club with 10 players.
 It was his 7th red card in his career, but the 1st that his club did not win despite his absence.
 On 17 April 2016, in the last matchday of the 2015–16 season in an away game against Platanias, Tzavellas reached 100 appearances with the club in all competitions.
 On 25 August 2016, in the play off's second leg of UEFA Europa League against Dinamo Tsibili he scored his first international goal after Facundo Pereyra's corner with the head, sealing a 2–0 home win.

 On 13 September 2016, Tzavellas extended his contract with PAOK until summer of 2020 with better financial terms.
 He started the 2016–17 season as an indisputable key player of club's defence.
 On 29 November 2016, after a disappointing home loss from Atromitos, the captain of PAOK will be training with the U-21 squad because of disciplinary issues.
 The administration of the club has informed him, that he will be "relegated" to U-21, something that had also happened in the recent past, during 2014–15 season and under Angelos Anastasiadis' managerial spell with PAOK.
 On 16 January 2017, Tzavellas fell out as PAOK have been trying to release him for free.
 The two parties agreed over a compensation and PAOK officially announced that Tzavellas has been released from the club.